Frame control is one of the most important concepts of all social skills.

 “Frames theory” is an important theoretical model to analyze social dynamics and power dynamics.

 Learning to read and influence frames will increase your emotional and social intelligence, it will make you more effective with people and in life, and it will also make you a better leader.

 This article provided you with an overview of what frames are, including effective frame control techniques, and plenty of frame examples.

-This is a preview from the Social Power course, where there are more examples, techniques, and strategies.
-Plus a quiz and a simple exercise to help you learn frame control.
+This is a preview from Power University, where there are more examples, techniques, and strategies.